-- African Swine Fever (ASF)
+- · African Swine Fever (ASF)

 - Animal genomics/genetics for animal health

 - Bovine Tuberculosis (bTB)

 - Brucellosis

 - Coronaviruses

 - Diagnostics (tools and technologies)

-- Emerging issues
+- · Emerging issues

 - Epidemiology

 - Foot and Mouth Disease (FMD)

 - Foresight

 - Helminths

 - Vaccinology

 - Influenza

-- Innovative anti-infective approaches, including alternatives to anti-microbial agents
+- AMR and the Development of Innovative Alternatives

 - Mastitis

 - One Health

 - Porcine Reproductive and Respiratory Syndrome (PRRS)

 - Porcine Respiratory Disease Complex (PRDC)

 - Pox virus infections

 - Vector-borne diseases

-In the framework of that same meeting, the first six diseases to be addressed were selected.
+In the framework of that same meeting, the first six diseases/issues to be addressed were selected.
 These were: ASF, bTB, brucellosis, FMD, helminths, and PRRS.
 During the STAR-IDAZ IRC Executive Committee meeting that was held in Madrid on the 14-15th of March 2018, it was agreed that coronaviruses and vector-borne diseases be added to the list of those being taken forward.
+At the 3rd STAR-IDAZ IRC Executive Committee meeting that was held in Beijing on the 13-14th of March 2019, the scope of the work to be performed on vector-borne diseases was better defined, and it was decided to also start looking into antimicrobial resistance (AMR) and the development of innovative alternatives to antibiotics.

-Other priorities discussed during the above mentioned Executive Committee meetings, included vaccinology, innovative anti-infective approaches including alternatives to antibiotics, and diagnostics.
+Other priorities discussed during the above-mentioned Executive Committee meetings, included vaccinology, innovative anti-infective approaches including alternatives to antibiotics, and diagnostics.
 These will not be covered in this session of the report, due to their horizontal reach.

-This section of the report will focus on the topics selected to be addressed first.
-In the yearly update of the report, information on the diseases that are already present, will be updated and sections on the newly selected diseases will be developed.
+In the 2017 edition of the State-of-the-art report, this section focussed on the topics selected to be addressed first.
+In the yearly updates of the report, information on the diseases already being addressed is updated and sections are included for the newly selected diseases.